-The Department of Public Safety operates a safety escort service 24 hours a day, 365 days a year.
+The Department of Public Safety operates a safety escort service upon request.
 Under certain circumstances related to an individual's safety, a member of the Department of Public Safety staff may provide an escort for a student, faculty or staff member, to nearby public transportation.
 Please call Public Safety Central Command 212-237-8524 or ext.
 8524 prior to your departure time.